Couple excited after purchase agreement and house offer goes through.

 When both you and the seller sign a home purchase agreement, the home is officially under contract.
 But that’s just one step in the march toward the closing table.

-House Purchase Agreement FAQs
+House Purchase Agreement FAQ

 Below are the answers to some commonly asked questions surrounding real estate purchase agreements.